georgelviv/newsletterJS/readme.md

 #  newslettersJs

 Grab all intereting articles in one place.
 You can navigate beetwen pages.
-Also now you can filter sites articles.
+Also now you can filter between sites and change quatnity on page articles.

 Already exist latest articles from next sites: